 Job search website Glassdoor started as a company ratings site with anonymous reviews authored by current or former employees.
 Glassdoor promotes itself as giving job seekers insights into a company’s work environment, interview processes, salaries and benefits.
 In addition to now providing millions of job listings, Glassdoor allows employers to identify job candidates and market their companies to job seekers.

 Trying to find the right job seeker for your open role?
-We can help with that too.
+Robert Half can help with that too.
 Learn how.